-All businesses should have a website that provides information and explains their products or services, but when you want people to take a certain action, a landing page is more effective.
-If you take them to a website instead, they will be more likely to get distracted and less likely to take the action you want them to.
+All businesses should have a website that provides information and explains their products or services, but when you want people to take a certain action, landing pages are more effective.
+If you take them to a website instead, they will be more likely to get distracted and less likely to take the action you want them to take.

 Here’s a quick sneak peek of one pilates studio’s landing page.
 This studio got 41 new members in 2 months, and their landing page included a video, countdown timer, and more.

-A/B testing is when you have two different versions of something, such as an ad or a landing page, to see which one performs better.
+A/B testing is when you have two different versions of something, like Ads or landing pages, to see which one performs better.
 Different elements that you can change include images, ad copy, headlines, videos, and offers.
 Only change one thing at a time so that you know exactly what works best.

 For example, use an image on one landing page and a video on the other.
 Everything else on the page remains exactly the same.
 If you find that the page with the video has a higher conversion rate, continue to use that one.
 A/B testing is great because you can continue to test different things to figure optimize your page for conversions.

 According to Invesp, 58% of marketers use A/B testing to improve conversion rate optimization.
 Without A/B testing, you won’t know what works best for your target demographic.